FreedomChal/behavioral_cloning/writeup_report.md

 #### Evolution of the code

-Pretty much universally, the main issue my model had was not steering sharply enough, particularlly on tight turns such as right before the bridge and a little after the entrance to the dirt road.
+Pretty much universally, the main issue my model had was not steering sharply enough, particularly on tight turns such as right before the bridge and a little after the entrance to the dirt road.

 ![alt text][image4]

 ![alt text][image5]

-I tried a lot of things to deal with this, modifying the binning hyperparamaters, increasing the batch size, adding more layers and increasing the power of layers in the model, but what really made the difference was multiplying the steering angle by two in the generator.
-The doubled steering angle greatly increased the loss and caused the model to drive in somewhat wobbly manner, but overall it significantly improoved the driving of my model.
+I tried a lot of things to deal with this, modifying the binning hyperparameters, increasing the batch size, adding more layers and increasing the power of layers in the model, but what really made the difference was multiplying the steering angle by two in the generator.
+The doubled steering angle greatly increased the loss and caused the model to drive in somewhat wobbly manner, but overall it significantly improved the driving of my model.

 [![video](https://img.youtube.com/vi/QSH3F_UFe_g/hqdefault.jpg)](https://youtu.be/QSH3F_UFe_g)